aws-samples/eks-workshop-developers/website/docs/kubernetes/python/deploy-secrets.md

 ```

 ## Conclusion
-This tutorial took you through the secure handling of sensitive data using Kubernetes Secrets within a Minikube environment for the 'fastapi-microservices' application.
+This tutorial took you through the secure handling of sensitive data using Kubernetes Secrets within a Minikube environment for the 'python-fastapi-demo-docker' application.
 By incorporating these methods, you have enhanced the security of your application and adhered to best practices for handling confidential data.